highbyte/dotnet-6502/docs/systems/c64/useful-tools.md

 ## Extract .prg from D64 image

-If the download is a `.zip` (or other compression) file, start by unzipping it to a folder.
+If the download is a `.zip` (or other compression) file, start by unzipping it to a directory.

 If the unzipped contents is a `.prg` file, then it can be loaded directly into the emulator.
 No more extra steps needed.